tuomasHa/file-read-app/README.md

 ### File formats
 The application reads JPEG (.jpg), PNG (.png) and GIF (.gif) files from the [`files/img`](files/img/)-folder.
 Templates for articles and subpages should be written in [Markdown](https://guides.github.com/features/mastering-markdown/) syntax and placed in [`files/articles`](files/articles/) and [`files/pages`](files/pages/).
 ## Other customisation
+### Page title and banner text
+You can set the document's title and the banner text by editing [`files/config.json`](files/config.json).
+The page title is set by the title-property and it defaults to "App".
+The banner text is set by the banner-property.
 ### Banner logo
 You can customize the banner logo by replacing [`files/logo.png`](files/logo.png/).